dbmcclain/Lisp-Actors/Actors/background.md

 more efficient, and more easily understood.
 The codebase is still evolving around the edges.

 (Edges, here, means dealing with continuation closures and ASK messages, in the face of spawned continuations.
-The whole interplay between Actors and the CPS package.)
+The whole interplay between Actors and the CPS package, restoration of Handlers, etc.)

 And now with that description of where I came from, and what I use them for, you can perhaps appreciate the lack of polish evident in the